-If you want to install Ubuntu from scratch (known as a fresh install) you do not need to follow these tips.
+If you want to install Ubuntu from scratch (also known as a fresh install) then you do not need to follow these steps.

 But if you want to upgrade Ubuntu 19.04 to 19.10 without losing your files, apps, and settings, you’re reading the right guide.

 Ubuntu 19.10 is the latest short-term support release of Ubuntu.
 It will receive security and select app updates for 9 months.
 It’s due for release on October 17, 2019.
 There’s never an exact time.

 If you’re the kind of Ubuntu user who prefers a solid and inherently stable system I recommend you install Ubuntu 18.04 LTS, which will receive on-going updates until 2023.